BrownSpaceEngineering/ASF4Template/README.md

 Note: the Atmel START library in this repo is the bearbones minimal configuration; projects using this template should add required components and libraries.

 ## Building
-Run `make`.
+Make sure you have the toolchain installed (see below) Run `make`.
 The produced binaries will end up in `build/`

 ## Uploading to, running & debugging microcontroller